 *If you’re a young unmarried coach with no kids, keep walkin’.

 It’s that time of year.
-Most youth and high school championship seasons have ended and the college season is reaching its crescendo this week.
+Most youth and high school championship seasons have ended and the college season is reaching its crescendo.
 Coaches across the country are breathing a sigh of relief.
 It might be a happy or sad sigh depending on how well they did in reaching their goals.
 I want to talk about the unseen or under appreciated part of the last few months: the coaches’ family.

-A good coach not only spends time coaching at practice but they spend time preparing for practice, coaching at competitions and adjusting practice as you go.
+A good coach not only spends time coaching at practice but they spend time preparing for practice, coaching at competitions and adjusting practice as the season develops.
 They also spend unseen hours talking one on one with wrestlers and spending plenty of time with satisfied and unsatisfied parents that need to be heard.
 Even with the best of intentions I never leave the gym right after practice or a match: wrestlers, parents, other coaches or school officials intercept me for various reasons.
 So scheduled time away becomes unscheduled lateness time and time again.
 When I finally get home my spouse becomes a sounding board and valuable advisor taking even more time from our regular relationship.
 She’s the best.

 Who picks up the slack at the coaches house?
 The spouse!
 If there isn’t support on the home front a good coach’s effectiveness diminishes, as does the length of their coaching tenor.